morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 ![Alt Text](https://media.giphy.com/media/23nzO2bkwXykU/giphy.gif)

-Lets say you run a fruit store and you have created a general interface for fruits:
+Let's say that you run a fruit store and you have created a general interface for fruits:

 {% highlight kotlin %}
 interface Fruit {
     val color: String
     val weightInGrams: Int
     fun calories(): Float
-    //and so on
+    //price and so on
 }
 {% endhighlight %}